11 Kinky Sex Movies That Will Shock You

 Orgy under cover of the night for a group of 18th-century French libertines

-Yet the underlying mood of Liberté, despite the fulfillment of the participants' desire (that go from spanking to golden showers), is full of dull despair, weariness, and excess: Serra shows a closed club of the permitted, where freedom has nothing to do with sexual liberation and pleasure.
+Yet the underlying mood of Liberté, despite the kinky weird desires (that go from spanking to golden showers), is full of dull despair, weariness, and excess: Serra shows a closed club of the permitted, where freedom has nothing to do with sexual liberation and pleasure.

 “The Wayward Cloud” (2005), directed by Tsai Ming-Liang